trieungochai/go/part-04-applications/chap-15-sql-and-databases/desc.md

 - Some queries require you to specify filter criteria

 Go provides 2 functions that allow you to query data.
 One is called `Query()` and the other is called `QueryRow()`.
 As a rule of thumb, you should remember that `Query()` is used to return any number of results, while `QueryRow()` is used when you expect to retrieve at most one row.
 You can also wrap them with the `Prepare()` statement.

+---

+### Updating existing data

+When you are updating a row or multiple rows with Go, you are in trouble.
+The sql package does not provide any function called `Update()`; however, there is the `Exec()` function, which serves as a universal executor for your queries.
+You can execute `SELECT`, `UPDATE`, `DELETE`, or whatever you need to execute with this function.